 You’d have to prize my dishwasher and washing machine out of my cold, dead hands

 Are we moving less?
 British women reported spending three hours per day on household chores in the 1950s, plus an hour walking, burning off 1,512 calories from this work, compared to around 556 calories from daily activities today.
 Men generally had more physically demanding jobs, to which they typically walked or cycled.
-Now, you’d have to prize my dishwasher and washing machine out of my cold, dead hands, but unless this reduction in activity is matched by either exercise or a reduction in food consumption, it is inescapable that the consequence will be weight gain.
+Now, I'm all for the freedom from housework that technology has provided.
+You’d have to prize my dishwasher and washing machine out of my cold, dead hands, but unless this reduction in activity is matched by either exercise or a reduction in food consumption, it is inescapable that the consequence will be weight gain.
 Furthermore, even with all these labour-saving devices, more households are employing cleaners.
 More than half of workers in England and Wales reported driving to work in the 2011 census.
 This means that we have to formalise exercise, and remaining active relies more on motivation than necessity.

 However, it’s not all doom and gloom.
 When we didn’t have a choice about being active, our activities were often dull, repetitive and potentially lead to aches and pains.
 Little wonder that we embraced labour saving devices.
 However, we replaced them with sedentary activities, such as TV - or in many cases, longer working hours in our desk jobs.
 If we are to burn off our daily calorie consumption, we face a choice of reintroducing physical activity into our daily lives, or replacing our sedentary time with exercise.
 We can exercise in our preferred ways, perhaps the thrill of sport, the joy of dance or the feeling of the wind in our hair as we walk, cycle or run for leisure.
 We can balance our bodies and minds with yoga and Pilates*.